ABOUT SUE ROBINS

 Photo: Ryan Walter Wagner

 Sue’s work experience includes paid family leadership positions with the B.C.
 Children’s Hospital and the Stollery Children’s Hospital.
-In 2021 she became a Fellow with Victor Montori’s Patient Revolution.
-Sue is also a senior partner with Bird Communications, a health communications company.
+Sue is a senior partner with Bird Comm, a creative health communications company.

 She is the mom of three children – Isaac, Ella and Aaron.
 Sue lives with her